allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 In Kotlin, when you declare a `var` or `val`, you usually let the compiler to guess the variable type from the type of expression on the right.
-We call it local variable type inference and it’s the great improvement for programmers.
+We call it local variable type inference, and it’s the great improvement for programmers.
-It allows us tu simplify the code without compromising static type checking.
+It allows us to simplify the code without compromising static type checking.

 For example, this Kotlin code: